-The Transitions in Adult Care module is intended to:
+The Transitions in Adult Care module will:

-- provide information and resources to help family and friend caregivers throughout their caregiving journey,
+- provide information and resources to help family and friend caregivers throughout their caregiving journey;

 We use the words caregiver, family and friend caregiver, and unpaid caregiver, to refer to the person giving care.
-We used the words care recipient and loved one to refer to the person receiving care.
+We use the words care recipient and loved one to refer to the person receiving care.
 See Caregiving Language for further terms.